-The RSC provides offenders/defendants with structured, holistic, and multidisciplinary interventions designed to address one or more criminogenic risks and needs that pose challenges to the offenders'/defendants' successful re-entry into the community and compliance with release conditions.
+The RSC provides supervisees with structured, holistic, and multidisciplinary interventions designed to address one or more criminogenic risks and needs that pose challenges to the supervisees' successful re-entry into the community and compliance with release conditions.

-This policy statement establishes RSC's role in the Agency's comprehensive strategy to uphold public safety by providing risk-based supervision and assessment-driven interventions.
+This policy statement establishes the RSC's role in the Agency's comprehensive strategy to uphold public safety by providing risk-based supervision and assessment-driven interventions.